The best tax software in Canada helps you maximize your refund, and many even allow you to file your taxes online for

 When you file your taxes online using tax software approved by the CRA (e.g. TurboTax), you can automatically and accurately complete some sections of your return using the Auto-fill my Return tool.

 The software program provides guidance on what to do and how to maximize your refund.
 It also does all the calculations.

 Individuals with a complex tax situation or corporation tax returns may benefit from using an accountant vs. an online tax software.

 A CPA is more familiar with tax planning and tax laws, and they may be able to save you money over time.

-You can also get professional advice by choosing a tax software that offers expert assistance and review, such as the TurboTax Assist & Review product.
+You can also get professional advice by choosing a tax software that offers expert assistance and reviews.

 Other Free Tax Filing Options in Canada

-In addition to a free tax software, some tax filers are eligible to file their taxes with the CRA for free.
+In addition to free tax software, some tax filers are eligible to file their taxes with the CRA for free.